pyeve/cerberus/docs/errors.rst

   - ``document_error_tree``: A ``dict``-like object that allows you to query nodes corresponding to your document.
-    The subscript notation on a node allows to fetch either a specific error that matches the given :class:`~cerberus.errors.ErrorDefinition` or a child node with the given key.
+    The subscript notation on a node allows you to fetch either a specific error that matches the given :class:`~cerberus.errors.ErrorDefinition` or a child node with the given key.
     If there's no matching error respectively no errors occurred in a node or